mattmakai/fullstackpython.com/source/content/pages/11-misc/1103-about-author.markdown

 # About the Author
-This website was written and built by
+This website was coded and written by
 [Matt Makai](http://www.mattmakai.com/)
 ([@mattmakai](http://twitter.com/mattmakai)), currently a
 [Developer Evangelist](http://thenextweb.com/dd/2012/06/03/a-day-in-the-life-of-a-developer-evangelist/)